I recently witnessed what happens when you don't take care of yourself and it wasn't pretty, people.

 Dip into your own soul.
 Find your own truth...what calls to your heart...what moves your spirit.
 Make your life dance to the song of your own essence. - Unknown

-This blog and the guide + worksheet bundles I create from my heart for this blog are my passion.
+I'm a professional blogger, yes, but this blog is truly my passion.
 Writing about self-care and the law of attraction light me up.
-It’s what I read about daily before I go to sleep, it’s what I talk about with whoever is interested in talking about these topics, it’s what I’m constantly trying to implement into my life…and this blog is where I get to share this huge interest of mine.
+It's what I read about daily before I go to sleep, it's what I talk about with whoever is interested in talking about these topics, it's what I'm constantly trying to implement into my life...and this blog is where I get to share all of that.

 During this past month, I felt like a spectator and watched my passion slip further and further away from me, until I felt extremely uninspired and almost confused as to what I would even want to do or write about.